siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 The primary interaction between two simple toroidal closures is through their charge shells — the organized $(m,n)$ energy densities meeting across the exterior.
-The next chapter computes the momentum flux between two such modes and recovers Coulomb's law.
+The next chapter derives Coulomb's law from the signed shell potential of two such modes.